Solid Timber Furniture: Sustainable Strength and Breathtaking Beauty

 Solid timber can be used to create virtually any style of furniture imaginable.
 Often we think of chunky oak farmhouse tables or big pine chairs, but by combining traditional woodworking skills with modern manufacturing techniques, wood can be carved and bent to create furniture that will suit the most contemporary of interiors.

 Then there's the feel.
 There's an undeniable connection when you run your hand over real timber.
-It brings a warmth and harmony to your home that no modern material can provide.
+It brings warmth and harmony to your home that no modern material can provide.

-Those who craft solid timber furniture have a great affinity with wood and a deep respect for the source.
+Those who craft solid timber furniture have a great affinity with wood and deep respect for the source.
 They have a passion for their craft that extends beyond the workshop, to the forests that provide the raw materials of their trade.

-In addition we have bodies like the Forestry Stewardship Council, so you can check that the manufacturer has used timber from sustainable sources.
+Also, we have bodies like the Forestry Stewardship Council, so you can check that the manufacturer has used timber from sustainable sources.
 Replanting makes commercial sense for the furniture maker and trees are a major contributor to the health of the planet, so we all win.

 In most houses, furniture gets its fair share of bumps and knocks.
 Plastics tend to crack easily and are almost impossible to repair.
 Cabinets made from composites and laminates are notoriously fragile - even if just being moved across a room.

 Solid timber furniture, on the other hand, is remarkably tough.
 With many styles, the occasional dent simply adds to the character.
 Minor scratches can be polished out easily.
-Even seemingly serious damage can be repaired effectively and what appear to be ruined finishes can be stripped back and made new again.
+Even seemingly serious damage can be repaired effectively and what appears to be ruined finishes can be stripped back and made new again.

 Although fashion changes, the beauty of solid wood furniture is eternal.
 Much-loved pieces become family heirlooms.
 Those that no longer fit within one person's life are soon snapped up by someone else who understands and appreciates the quality.
-Go into any antiques or collectables showroom and the value of a piece of wooden furniture is almost certainly higher now than when it was made.
+Go into any antiques or collectibles showroom and the value of a piece of wooden furniture is almost certainly higher now than when it was made.
 Will you be able to say the same in years to come of something created with today's man-made materials?

 Jack Walters enjoys making outdoor furniture.
 He also enjoys sharing his tips and ideas through blogging.
 Visit the Duffield Timber website for more ideas.